nkpydev/Python-Learning/README.md

-# Python Code Snippets #
+# Python Learning #

 ### Purpose:
-I am trying to create this mini snippet repository so as to have examples at hand with ease whenever I feel need to take a glance for some reference.
+I am trying to create this mini notes + snippet repository so as to have notes with examples at hand with ease whenever I feel need to take a glance for some reference.

 Hopefully someone else also finds this helpful, if they stumble upon this source.